-Design of Professional Curriculum Required generaleducation courses may be transferred from any regionally accredited college or university, in accordance with university and school policy, or completed through the Indiana University Online courses.
-A minimum of 30 credit hours must be completed at Indiana University.
-The certificate-level course work (24 credit hours) is completed as distance education to students in qualified histology laboratories around the United States.
+In order to meet health care manpower needs in both urban and rural settings nationwide, the program functions as a cooperative effort between IUSM and qualifying histology laboratories around the United States.
 Laboratory training sites are located nationwide and change based on the student and/or laboratories need.
 Courses are taught via distance education to employed and non-employed students.
-A limited number of clinical sites for the program are located within the Indianapolis area for local nonemployed students.
+A limited number of clinical sites for the program are located within the Indianapolis area for local non-employed students.